progrock-libraries/kickstart/documentation/tutorial/main.md

 ## **2. “Hello, world!” — or, keep that console window open, please.**

+By creating a “Hello, world!” program you learn the necessary coding and tool usage to get a verifiable textual result, which enables you to experiment and in that way learn more about e.g. a new language, or in this case, a library.

+*Problem:* when you use an IDE in Windows, then the visible “Hello, world!” result *can* be just that a console window pops up and immediately disappears…

+Kickstart provides a practical way to avoid that, but let’s first look at just building and running “Hello, world!” in the command line, where there is no such problem.

 ### **2.1.
 Use basic Kickstart output.**

 Here’s the classic “Hello, world!” program expressed with Kickstart console output: